jai-bansal/unsupervised-learning-examples/README.md

 - the mixed signals for ICA ("ica_mixed_signal_1.png" and "ica_mixed_signal_2.png")
 - the source signal estimates for ICA ("ica_source_signal_estimate_1.png" and "ica_source_signal_estimate_2.png")

+The "R" branch "association_rules" folder contains:
+- a CSV file of generated data that association rules is conducted on ("association_rules_data.csv")
+- a script containing assocation rule analysis ("assocation_rules.R")
+- Note: conducting assocation rule analysis in R is easiest when importing from CSV; thus, the CSV data file in this folder

 The "Python" branch "clustering" folder contains:
 - a script with all clustering and related code ("clustering.py")
 - a plot of the initial data ("initial_data.png")